-Substitutions, Waivers & Petitions
+Waivers & Petitions

 Submit a separate form for each waiver, substitution, or petition.
-Waivers, substitutions, and petitions should be submitted to the Counseling Services Coordinator as soon as possible.
-Waivers, substitutions, and petitions are subject to the rulings of the Executive Committee and are not guaranteed.
+Waivers, substitutions, and petitions should be submitted to the Graduate Program Advisor as soon as possible.
+Waivers, substitutions, and petitions are subject to the rulings of the Director of Education and/or Graduate School Interdisciplinary Committee (GSIC) and are not guaranteed.